 * Sentiment supported as Wall St looks past soft US data

-* China loan data seen as positive, Japan GDP ahead
+* China loan expansion seen as positive, US markets shut for holiday

-The Nikkei may not fare as well since the dollar had slipped under 102 yen to hover at 101.74 on Monday.
+The Nikkei slipped 0.4 percent as the U.S. dollar a third of a yen to 101.47.
 A stronger yen is viewed as negative for Japanese exports and corporate profits, and often prompts knee-jerk selling in shares.

-In contrast, a lower dollar tends to be positive for commodities priced in that currency, helping lift gold to near a three-month peak at $1,323.76.
+In contrast, a lower dollar tends to be positive for commodities priced in that currency, helping lift gold to a fresh three-month peak at $1,323.76.
 The dollar's losses were broad, with the euro firm at $1.3703.

 There was better news on China as data showed banks there disbursed the most loans in any month in four years in January, a surge that suggests the world's second-biggest economy may not be cooling as much as some fear.

 Chinese banks made 1.32 trillion yuan ($218 billion) worth of new yuan loans in January, beating a 1.1 trillion yuan forecast and nearly three times December's level.